gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 manipulation.
 However, at
 [Indigo Tree](https://indigotree.co.uk)
-we're branching out from our staple of WordPress and trying different methods of creating websites with functionality that our clients require, whilst maximising their budget.
+we're branching out from our staple of WordPress and trying different methods of creating websites with functionality that our clients require, whilst maximizing their budget.

 We're also bracing ourselves for what we’re anticipating to be the stormfront of